-The system board is equipped with a shrouded floppy disk drive connector that supports two standard floppy disk drives.
+The system board is equipped with a shrouded floppy disk drive connector for connecting a standard floppy disk drive.
 To prevent improper floppy cable installation, the shrouded floppy disk header has a keying mechanism.
 The 34-pin connector on the floppy cable can be placed into the header only if pin I of the connector is aligned with pin I of the header.